 Subsequently, the results should look like the figure given below.

-Read More: How to Get a Text Box Linked to Cell in Excel (4 Examples)
+Read More: How to Add Text Box in Excel Graph

-In essence, this article describes the process of formatting Text Box in Excel.
+In essence, this article describes the process of formatting a Text Box in Excel.
 So, read the full article carefully and download the free workbook to practice.
 Now, we hope you find this article helpful and if you have any further queries or recommendations, please feel free to comment here.
-Lastly, visit ExcelDemy for many more articles like this.